Garry Klooesterman

 Developers can fine-tune the OCR engine for optimal performance by adjusting processing parameters to meet the needs and requirements of any project.

-From reduced costs and increased efficiency to improved accessibility and customized data output, the Apryse OCR SDK offers a comprehensive suite of benefits for your business.
+From reduced costs and increased efficiency to improved accessibility and customized data output, the Apryse OCR offers a comprehensive suite of benefits for your business.
+If you’re looking for a practical example, see how to create a .NET Core cross-platform OCR application.

 JSON’s structured format makes it ideal for organized data storage and seamless exchange between applications and systems.
 When you export OCR to JSON, you not only preserve the extracted text but also include valuable metadata – information about the text’s appearance with the document, such as font-size, orientation, and more.
 This rich data set simplifies storage, access, and future use.
 Furthermore, the extraction process itself can be implemented with minimal code.